-To test their hypothesis, Madan and colleauges designed a risky choice task where participants choose from experience between two options with equal expected value.
-In their gains task, one option yielded a moderate amount with certainty, and the other option was associated with a 50% chance to give double that amount (and a 50% chance of winning nothing).
-At the end of the experiment they asked participants what was the first outcome that came to their mind for each option.
-Consistent with the extreme-outcome rule, people who remembered the high reward from the gain choice with risk were more risk-seeking in positive choices, and people who remembered the heavy loss from the risky loss choice were less risk-seeking in loss choices.
-This effect did not generalize to choices from decision (Madan, Ludvig & Spetch, 2016), suggesting that memory for extreme-outcome specifically influences risk-seeking in decisions learned from experience and not for the ones learned from description.

-The episodic specificity induction is an experimental procedure where participants are briefly trained in recollecting details of recent experiences (Madore et al., 2016; Madore, Jing & Schacter, 2016; Madore & Schacter, 2016; Jing, Madore & Schacter, 2016; Madore, Gaesser & Schacter, 2014; Madore & Schacter, 2014; Madore, Addis & Schacter, 2015; Schacter & Madore, 2016).
+What has not been explored, however, is how episodic memory might influence risk preferences when the expected value between options is held constant.
+To answer this question, we designed an experiment where participants made choices from experience (following the procedure of Madan, Ludvig & Spetch, 2014) after having been exposed to the episodic specificity induction, an experimental procedure where participants are briefly trained in recollecting details of recent experiences (Madore et al., 2016; Madore, Jing & Schacter, 2016; Madore & Schacter, 2016; Jing, Madore & Schacter, 2016; Madore, Gaesser & Schacter, 2014; Madore & Schacter, 2014; Madore, Addis & Schacter, 2015; Schacter & Madore, 2016).
 The episodic specificity induction has previously been used in supporting the Constructive Episodic Simulation Hypothesis: the idea that episodic memory does not only play a crucial role in reconstructing one’s own past experiences, but also in imagining future events (Schacter and Addis, 2007).
 The episodic specificity induction has been shown to increase the amount of recalled internal (episodic) details on the Autobiographical Interview, but not the amount of external (semantic) details recalled and imagined (Madore, Gaesser & Schacter, 2014).
 More importantly, the effect of the episodic specificity induction generalized to the amount of details generated in imagining the future.
 This suggests that recalling the past and imagining the future both rely on episodic memory (Madore, Gaesser & Schacter, 2014).
 The episodic specificity induction has also been shown to improve performance on various cognitive tasks, such as divergent thinking (Madore et al., 2015) and the ability to solve hypothetical social problems (Madore and Schacter, 2014).

-Since what we choose depends on what we think will happen, it seems plausible that episodic memory plays a role in decision-making.
-There are also several other reasons to think that episodic memory is involved in making decisions from experience.
-Murty, FeldmanHall, Hunter, Phelps and Davachi (2016) found that participants had to remember previously learned associations between lotteries and experienced rewards to choose lotteries adaptively.
-Wimmer and Shohamy (2012) have shown rewards associated with certain items to spread to other similar but previously unrewarded items, such that participants started choosing rewards that previously had never been rewarded.
-Duncan & Shohamy (2016) found that showing familiar scenes induced episodic memory use and made participants more likely to remember and chose high-valued objects they had encountered before.

-The current study aimed to experimentally evaluate the role of episodic memory in decision-making.
-To do so, we paired the episodic specificity induction of Madore and Schacter (2014) with the risky choice paradigm of Madan et al. (2014) to examine the effect of enhanced episodic memory processes upon risky decision-making from experience.
+This lead us to think the episodic specificity induction might also alter risky behavior in decisions from experience, even if the expected value between options is held constant.